Skip to content

 optional

-depends on: NUT-10
+depends on: NUT-10, NUT-08

 This NUT describes Pay-to-Public-Key (P2PK) which is one kind of spending condition based on NUT-10's well-known Secret.
 Using P2PK, we can lock ecash tokens to a receiver's ECC public key and require a Schnorr signature with the corresponding private key to unlock the ecash.
 The spending condition is enforced by the mint.

 Caution: If the mint does not support this type of spending condition, proofs may be treated as a regular anyone-can-spend tokens.
-Applications need to make sure to check whether the mint supports a specific kind of spending condition by checking the mint's info endpoint.
+Applications need to make sure to check whether the mint supports a specific kind of spending condition by checking the mint's NUT-06 info endpoint.

 Pay-to-Pubkey